-EMC has its head in the cloud … and rightly so for a company that's helping businesses build Web-based computing systems with its data storage products and services.
+EMC helps businesses build Web-based computing systems with its data storage products and services.
 Its hardware and software platforms enable enterprises to store, manage, protect, and analyze massive volumes of data.
 EMC also offers data security products through its RSA Security business and virtualization software through majority-owned VMware.
 The company serves both large, FORTUNE 500 organizations and smaller businesses across many industries.
 Banks, government agencies, ISPs, and manufacturers are among its customers.
-EMC serves a global client base from facilities and partners worldwide; it generates nearly half its sales outside the US.
-In October 2015, EMC agreed to be bought by Dell Inc. for $67 billion.
+EMC serves a global client base from facilities and partners worldwide; about 45% of sales are from outside the US.
+In September 2016, EMC became part of Dell Technologies in a $67 billion deal.

 Change in Company Type

 The combination of Dell and EMC creates a nearly full-service IT operation.
 The company would provide PCs, services, IT services, and storage, filling gaps for each company.
 The deal does carry risk.
 It is highly leveraged with debt, although the money to finance the deal is being borrowed when interests rates are at rock bottom.
 And while getting a major storage provider the reason for the deal for Dell, it exposes the company to the volatility of the storage market.
-The acquisition is expected to be completed in mid-2016.
+The deal closed in September 2016, less than a year after it was announced.

-The US is the company's largest market, accounting for nearly 52% of sales.
-The EMEA (Europe, Middle East, and Africa) and Asia-Pacific regions contributed about 29% and about 13%, respectively.
-EMC saw growth across in the US and Europe in 2014, but sales were flat in Asia-Pacific and dropped slightly in the company's reporting segment for Latin America, Mexico, and Canada.
+The US is the company's largest market, accounting for 55% of sales.
+The EMEA (Europe, Middle East, and Africa) and Asia-Pacific regions contributed about 28% and about 13%, respectively.
+EMC saw growth in the US, but sales fell across the board elsewhere.

 Sales and Marketing